Defending champion Osaka falls to Bencic at U.S. Open

 “I’m not the person with the most winners or aces, I had to play it a bit like chess with tactics on the court.”

+Osaka’s defeat means Australia’s Ash Barty, who lost in straight sets to China’s Wang Qiang in the fourth round on Sunday. will regain the world number one position from the Japanese after the tournament.

+Osaka’s loss comes the day after top seed Novak Djokovic fell to another Swiss, Stan Wawrinka.

-Next up for Bencic is a meeting with Donna Vekic, who came from behind to see off Julia Gorges with a 6-7(5) 7-5 6-3 victory on Louis Armstrong Stadium court.
+Next up for Bencic is a meeting with Croatia’s 23rd seed Donna Vekic, who beat Germany’s Julia Goerges 6-7(5) 7-5 6-3 on Louis Armstrong Stadium court earlier on Monday.

 Reporting by Rory Carroll; Editing by Ken Ferris and Christian Radnedge